d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 * $I(X,Y) = 0$ if and only if $X$ and $Y$ are independent.
 For example, if $X$ and $Y$ are independent, then knowing $Y$ does not give any information about $X$ and vice versa, so their mutual information is zero.
 * Alternatively, if $X$ is a function of $Y$, then all information conveyed by $Y$ is shared with $X$ as $$I(X,Y) = H(Y) = H(X).$$

+### Pointwise Mutual Information

+When we worked with entropy at the beginning this chapter, we were able to provide an interpretation of $-\log(p_X(x))$ as hoe *surprised* we were with the particular outcome.
+We may give a similar interpretation to the logarithmic term in the mutual information, which is often referred to as the *pointwise mutual information*:

+$$
+\mathrm{pmi}(x,y) = \log\frac{p_{X,Y}(x, y)}{p_X(x) p_Y(y)}.
+$$

+This quantity can be thought of as measureing how much more or less likely the specific combination of outcomes $x$ and $y$ are compared to what we would expect for independent random outcomes.
+If it is large and positive, then these two specific outcomes occur much more frequently than they would compared to random chance (*note*: the denominator is $p_X(x) p_Y(y)$ which is the probability of the two outcomes were independent), whereas if it is large and negative it represents the two outcomes happening far less than we would expect by random chance.

+This allows us to interpret the mutual information as the average amount that we were surprised to see two outcomes occuring together compared to what we would expect if they were independent.

 ### Applications of Mutual Information

 Mutual information may be a little abstract in it pure definition.
-So how does it related to machine leanring?
-In natural language processing, one of the most difficult problems is the "ambiguation".
+So how does it related to machine learning?
+In natural language processing, one of the most difficult problems is the *ambiguation*, or the issue of the meaning of a word being unclear from context.
 For example, recently a headline in the news reported that "Amazon is on fire".
-You may wonder whether the company Amazon's building is on fire, or the rainforest Amazon is on fire.
+You may wonder whether the company Amazon has a building on fire, or the Amazon rainforest is on fire.

 In this case, mutual information can help us solve the ambiguation problem.
-To be specific, we first find the group of words that each has a relatively large mutual information with the company Amazon, such as e-commerce, technology, and online.
-Next, we find another group of words that each has a relatively large mutual information with the rainforest Amazon, such as rain, forest, and tropical.
-Finally, when we need to interpret "Amazon" again, we can simply compare which group has more occurrence in the context of the word Amazon.
+We first find the group of words that each has a relatively large mutual information with the company Amazon, such as e-commerce, technology, and online.
+Second, we find another group of words that each has a relatively large mutual information with the Amazon rainforest, such as rain, forest, and tropical.
+When we need to disambiguate "Amazon", we can compare which group has more occurrence in the context of the word Amazon.
+In this case the article would go on to describe the forest, and make the context clear.

 ## Kullback–Leibler Divergence

 As what we have discussed in :numref:`sec_reduction-norm`, norms can be used for measuring distance between two points in space of any dimensionality.
-However, can we measure the distance between two probability distributions, $P$ and $Q$?
-Let us paraphrase it using the *Kullback–Leibler (KL) divergence*, which is quite useful in many machine learning problems.
+We would like to be able to do a similar task with probability distributions.
+There are many ways to go about this, but one of the nicest can be obtained from information theory.
+We now explore the *Kullback–Leibler (KL) divergence*, which provides a way to measure if two distributions are close together or not.

 ### Definition